 He joined Quebecor Inc. as Assistant to the President in 1985.
 Since then, he has occupied various positions in the Quebecor group of companies.
 In 1998, he spearheaded the acquisition of Sun Media Corporation and in 2000, he was responsible for the acquisition of Groupe Vidéotron.
-He was also President and Chief Executive officer of Videotron Ltd. from July 2001 until June 2003, and President and Chief Executive Officer of QMI from August 2000 to March 2004.
+He was also President and Chief Executive Officer of Videotron Ltd. from July 2001 until June 2003, and President and Chief Executive Officer of QMI from August 2000 to March 2004.
 From March 2004 to May 2006, he held the position of President and Chief Executive Officer of Quebecor World Inc., in addition to his other functions and returned to QMI in May 2006 as Vice-Chairman of the Board and Chief Executive Officer, and as President and Chief Executive Officer since August 1st, 2008.
 He is also President and Chief Executive Officer of Sun Media Corporation since November 7, 2008.
-Pierre Karl Péladeau sits on the board of numerous Quebecor group companies and is active in many charitable and cultural organizations.
+Pierre Karl Péladeau sits on the board of numerous Quebecor group of companies and is active in many charitable and cultural organizations.
+Mr. Péladeau is also involved in the entrepreneurial community and is Chairman of the Board of the Fondation de l'entrepreneurship.